osmosis-labs/docs/docs/cosmwasm/testnet/cosmwasm-beaker.md

 ### Your first CosmWasm contract with Beaker

-After that we can create new contract (the command uses template from [cw-template](https://github.com/InterWasm/cw-template))
+After that we can create a new contract (the command uses template from [cw-template](https://github.com/InterWasm/cw-template))

 ```sh
 cd counter-dapp
 beaker wasm new counter
 ```

-### Deploy contract on permisionless network
+### Deploy contract on permissionless network
-The testnet is permisionless by default in order to allow developers to easily deploy contracts.
+The testnet is permissionless by default in order to allow developers to easily deploy contracts.

 ```sh
 beaker wasm deploy counter --signer-account test1 --network testnet --no-wasm-opt --raw '{ "count": 0 }' --label 'My first Beaker Contract'